 There are two main reasons why this is the case:

-The Income Tax (Earnings and Pensions) Act 2003 does not allow self-employment when a recruitment agency is involved in the relationship between supplier and client.
+The Income Tax (Earnings and Pensions) Act 2003 can restrict genuine self-employment when a recruitment agency is involved in the relationship between the supplier and the client.

 The recruiter could also become liable for additional tax and NICs.